Best WooCommerce paywall plugin

 3 ways to better display and manage stock at variation level

-WooCommerce only displays stock status after a customer selects a variation from the variation dropdown menu.
-This means your customers have to select a variation before they find out if it’s in stock or not.
-This can lead to a frustrating shopping experience.
+• WooCommerce only displays stock status after a customer selects a variation from the variation dropdown menu on the product page.
+This means your customers have to select a variation before they find out if it’s in stock or not, which wastes their time.
+WooCommerce doesn’t do anything helpful like grey out out-of-stock variations to help shoppers identify out-of-stock variations.
+The only alternative is to hide out of stock variations completely.
+However, this may lead customers to believe you don’t sell the variation, so they won’t check back later.

 Default stock information